gufu/ebook/Ideas.md

 !
 Application is going to allow creation and generation of ebooks via simplified online form.
 !
 Will use Saas business model.
 !
-Application stack: AngularJS,
+Application stack: AngularJS, Pure CSS, Compass
 !
-Users are allowed to register and manage their ebooks through their online profile page.
+Users are allowed to register and manage their ebooks through their profile page.
 !
 Users are allowed to generate ebooks anonymously as a one-time payment option upon file generation.
+!
+Users are allowed to test the generator with "Demo" placeholder in the background.
 !
 Ebook creation form will consist of cover creation, foreword, ToC, chapters.